Reduced Order Model Predictive Control for Parametrized Parabolic Partial Differential Equations: Stability of the RB-MPC controller

 In the RB-MPC approach we do not aim to find a global minimal stabilizing horizon for all $y\in Y$ since this usually results in very conservative (worst case) estimates for the prediction horizon $K$ and associated higher computational cost.
 Instead, we propose an adaptive online computation of the reduced basis feedback controller.
 To this end, we first note that -- for a given parameter $\mu \in \cD$, state $y_0$, and prediction horizon $K$ -- computing the RB-MPC feedback law~\eqref{eq:kappa_N} and evaluating the associated suboptimality degree $\tilde{\omega}_{N,K}(\mu)$ in \eqref{eq:omegatilde_uc} (resp.\ \eqref{eq:omegatilde_c}) only requires online computations: we need to solve the reduced basis optimal control problem and subsequently evaluate the {\it a posteriori} error bounds and the term $\dfrac{\sigma_1}{2} \tau| y_0 - y_{d}^0(\mu)|^2_{D} + \dfrac{\lambda}{2} \tau \| u_N^{\ast,1} - u_{d}^{1}\|^2_{\xR^m}$.
 The computational cost is summarized in Sections~\ref{sec:Complexity_OffOnProcedure} and~\ref{sec:Complexity_Bounds}.
 Although the online cost still depends linearly on $\cN$ due to the projection of $y_0$ and evaluation of $|y_0 - y_{d}^0(\mu)|^2_{D}$, we expect and observe -- see Section \ref{sec:NumExp} -- considerable computational savings compared to a full order MPC approach, i.e., evaluation of $\omega(\mu)$ based on~\eqref{eq:FE_RelaxedDPP_Lyapunov}.

 To ensure stability of the feedback controller $\kappa_N$, it is sufficient to guarantee that~\eqref{eq:RelaxedDPP_Lyapunov} holds for all states along the closed-loop trajectory $y_{\kappa_N}$.
-The following approach guarantees stability of the reduced basis feedback controller by adaptively changing the prediction horizon, see Algorithm~\ref{alg:Adaptive_RB_MPC} for a summary: Given the state measurement $y(t^k)$ at a sampling instance $t^k$ we compute $\tilde{\omega}_{N,K}(\mu)$ as indicated in Proposition~\ref{prop:Alpha_UC} for the unconstrained case (resp.\ Proposition~\ref{prop:Alpha_C} for the constrained case) for increasing horizons $K=1,2,\dots$.
+The following approach attempts to find the minimum stabilizing horizon for a given reduced basis size $N$ by adaptively changing the prediction horizon, see Algorithm~\ref{alg:Adaptive_RB_MPC} for a summary: Given the state measurement $y(t^k)$ at a sampling instance $t^k$ we compute $\tilde{\omega}_{N,K}(\mu)$ as indicated in Proposition~\ref{prop:Alpha_UC} for the unconstrained case (resp.\ Proposition~\ref{prop:Alpha_C} for the constrained case) for increasing horizons $K=1,2,\dots$.
 For each $K$ (starting with the smallest), this involves solving the reduced optimal control problem~\eqref{eq:RB_OCP} twice.
 First, we optimize over $[t^k, t^k+K\tau]$ with initial condition $\textrm{proj}_{Y_N}(y(t^k))$, the projection of $y(t^k)$ onto $Y_N$, to obtain the reduced basis control candidate $u_N^{\ast,1}$.
-Afterwards, we solve the optimization problem for $[t^{k+1}, t^{k+1}+K\tau]$ with initial condition $\textrm{proj}_{Y_N}(y_{\uN}^1)$ and evaluate the suboptimality degree $\tilde{\omega}_{N,K}(\mu)$ from \eqref{eq:omegatilde_uc} (resp.\ \eqref{eq:omegatilde_c}).
+Afterwards, we solve the optimization problem over $[t^{k+1}, t^{k+1}+K\tau]$ with initial condition $\textrm{proj}_{Y_N}(y_{\uN}^1)$ and evaluate the suboptimality degree $\tilde{\omega}_{N,K}(\mu)$ from \eqref{eq:omegatilde_uc} (resp.\ \eqref{eq:omegatilde_c}).
 Once $\tilde{\omega}_{N,K}(\mu)$ becomes positive for a horizon $K$, we are guaranteed that the control candidate $u_N^{\ast,1}$ stabilizes the original high-fidelity system.
 We thus define $\kappa_N(y(t^k))= u_N^{\ast,1}$, update the state estimate $y_{\kappa_N}(t^{k+1})$ and proceed to the next timestep.